-Moreover, according to the "Notice on Implementation of the State Council's Certain Opinions on Resolving Residence Difficulties of Urban Low-income Families and Further Strengthening Macro-control of Land Supply" (關於認真貫徹《國務院關於解決城市低收入家庭住房困難的若干意見》 進一步加強土地供應 調控的通知) issued by the Ministry of Land and Resources on September 30, 2007, even if the commencement of the land development is in compliance with the land grant contract, if (i) the developed GFA on the land is less than one-third of the total GFA of the project under the land grant contract or the total capital invested is less than one-fourth of the total estimated investment of the project under the land for over one year in time without government approval, the land will be treated as idle land and the property developer may be restricted or prevented from participating in future land bidding.
+Moreover, according to the "Notice on Implementation of the State Council's Certain Opinions on Resolving Residence Difficulties of Urban Low-income Families and Further Strengthening Macro-control of Land Supply" (關於認真貫徹《國務院關於解決城市低收入家庭住房困難的若干意見》 進一步加強土地供應 調控的通知) issued by the Ministry of Land and Resources on September 30, 2007, even if the commencement of the land development is in compliance with the land grant contract, if (i) the developed GFA on the land is less than one-third of the total GFA of the project under the land grant contract or the total capital invested is less than one-fourth of the total estimated investment of the project under the land grant contract and (ii) there has been a suspension of the development of the land for over one year in time without government approval, the land will be treated as idle land and the property developer may be restricted or prevented from participating in future land bidding.
 This notice also calls for control over supply of large land parcels and states that the development period of an individual parcel of land in principal should not exceed three years.
 Detailed rules for these notices have yet to be promulgated.
-We cannot assure you that circumstances leading to forfeiture of land or delays in the completion of a property development may not arise in the future.
+We cannot assure you that circumstances leading to forfeiture of land or delays in the commencement of construction or the development of the properties, or the completion of a property development may not arise in the future.
 If we are required to forfeit land, to pay idle land fee, or even to pay appreciation land premium, we will not be able to continue our property development on the forfeited land or recover the costs incurred for the initial acquisition of the forfeited land or recover development costs and other costs incurred up to the date of forfeiture, and our business, financial condition and results of operations may be adversely affected.